-Duran’s life and career is depicted through many big fights that occurred over the course of a decade, and the film portrays the social and political problems that were going on in Panama at the time.
+Duran’s life and career are depicted through many big fights that occurred over the course of a decade, and the film portrays the social and political problems that were going on in Panama at the time.
 The film does delve a bit too deeply into the history of Panama, because it starts to turn into a heavy drama piece, but still it’s interesting nonetheless.

 Hands of Stone is slightly jumbled and uneven, but it’s not short of intensity and prolific acting.
 The performances of De Niro and Ramirez keeps you engaged.
-The film has solid cast, even though Usher delivers a very polished portrayal of Sugar Ray Leonard.
+The film has a solid cast, even though Usher delivers a very polished portrayal of Sugar Ray Leonard.
 Also, it’s great to see De Niro back doing serious acting.

 The poorly edited fight scenes let the film down.
 The shaky camera work and excessive slow-motion close-ups of the boxers exchanging punches, make the action unnatural.
 When you watch a boxing match in real-life, you can almost feel the impact of every blow, and the energy in the ring is radiating.
 Quality fight scenes is the main thing missing in Hands of Stone.